 Divorce can be traced all the way back to the mid-1600s in the American colonies.
 Back then, this was a rare option granted only to the rich; in modern times, divorce is quite common.
 As a society, we have become somewhat desensitized to “other people’s divorces,” but that isn’t always the case when it hits close to home.

 Adult children of divorce have an increased risk of their own marriages also ending.
 Unfortunately, the prevalence of divorce doesn’t lessen the impact on the family.
 To help children deal with their parents’ divorce, it’s important to understand what they may be experiencing.

 Help Ease the Pain

 Pre-teens and teenagers learn about divorce from books and movies and from their friends.
-They are quite aware of the changes their parents’ divorce will bring.
+They are quite aware of the fact that their parents’ divorce will bring changes.
 While young kids may not fully understand the impact, they will experience a variety of emotions.
-The degree that these will affect them will vary depending on a few measurable factors.
+The degree to which these changes will affect them will vary depending on a few difficult-to-quantify factors:

 - The quality of the relationships with each parent before the divorce